Missourians vote to increase minimum wage, require paid sick leave

 Proposition A was backed by various unions and workers’ advocacy groups, social justice and civil rights organizations, over 500 state business owners and others.

-Some business groups, including the state Chamber of Commerce and Industry, have opposed it, especially the guaranteed sick leave portion.
+Some business groups, including the state Chamber of Commerce, have opposed it, especially the guaranteed sick leave portion.
 But there wasn’t a coordinated opposition campaign.

 The campaign in favor of the measure, called Missourians for Healthy Families and Fair Wages, raised nearly $6 million — including from out-of-state groups that don’t disclose their donors — and collected 210,000 signatures to have the issue placed on the statewide ballot.